4 hospitalized after 2nd-floor balcony collapses in Miami Beach

 No one else was hurt.

-The couple who owns the Cavalier said they’d just moved to Florida from New Jersey.
+The couple who owns the Cavalier said they’d just moved to South Florida from New Jersey.
+They said the vehicle was their main mode of transportation for new jobs they’d recently started.

+The couple said they’ll make for the time being as far as getting around, adding they are just thankful no one was killed.

+“This could have very easily been somebody dead.
+You can see the car is just smashed completely,” said Benavides.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.